-Stacking capability ICX 7450 Additional information Hitless switchover and hitless failover Supported Refer to Hitless stacking on page 141.
+Stacking capability ICX 7450 Additional information Refer to configuration examples and Traditional stack CLI commands on page 168.
+Stack trunks Two trunks are possible: 1/2/1 to 1/2/2 and 1/2/3 to 1/2/4 Supported on 10-Gbps ports only when a 4X10GF module is present in slot 2.
+Refer to Creating stacking trunks on the ICX 7450 on page 77 for more information.
+Hitless switchover and hitless failover Supported Refer to Hitless stacking on page 145.
 License requirements No license required for stack-port configuration Premium feature requires trust-based license.
-Refer to the Brocade FastIron Software Licensing Guide for information.
-Configuration options Manual and automatic, including Secure-setup Refer to Traditional stack construction methods on page 25.
+Refer to the Ruckus FastIron Software Licensing Guide for information.
+Configuration options Manual and automatic, including Secure- setup Refer to Traditional stack construction methods on page 25.
 Access methods TFTP, SCP Software images, boot images, and signatures can be downloaded to a stack using TFTP and SCP.
-Refer to the Brocade Fastlron Software Upgrade Guide for more information.
-Traditional stacking CLI These commands are not available on the ICX 7450, except as noted: connect default-ports, except when a 4X10GF module is Refer to Traditional stack CLI commands on page 161. present in slot 2 multi-stack-port, except when a 4X10GF module is present in slot 2 multi-stack-trunk, except when a 4X10GF module is present in slot 2 stack-trunk , except when a 4X10GF module is present in slot 2
+Refer to the Ruckus FastIron Software Upgrade Guide for more information.
+Traditional stacking CLI These commands are not available on the ICX 7450, except as noted: connect Refer to Traditional stack CLI commands on page 168. default-ports , except when a 4X10GF module is present in slot 2 multi-stack-port , except when a 4X10GF module is present in slot 2 multi-stack-trunk , except when a 4X10GF module is present in slot 2 stack-trunk , except when a 4X10GF module is present in slot 2